Global Justice Initiatives

 International Rule of Law and Legal Education Projects

-Under the direction of Professor Jeffrey Brand and Professor Dolores Donovan, the Center for Law and Global Justice sponsors multi-year rule of law and international development projects around the world.
+Under the direction of Professor Jeffrey Brand and Professor Dolores Donovan, the Center for Law and Global Justice has sponsored multi-year rule of law and international development projects around the world.
 The law school's involvement in international development rule of law programs dates to 1993 in Cambodia.

-USF students participate in international development programs as researchers, writers, teachers of legal English, and administrators.
-Students work on international rule of law programs in San Francisco and abroad.
+USF students participated in international development programs as researchers, writers, teachers of legal English, and administrators.
+Students worked on international rule of law programs in San Francisco and abroad.

 Partnerships with Foreign Law Schools

 Partnerships with foreign law schools are the foundation for USF's international programs.
-Students benefit from these partnerships through summer study abroad programs, student exchange programs, and legal externships.
+Students benefit from these partnerships through student exchange programs and legal externships.
 Students also benefit through USF School of Law courses taught by visiting professors from the law faculties of foreign partners.

-Cooperation with foreign law schools began in the early 1980s in China and Ireland and has since encompassed partnerships in Argentina, Brazil, the Czech Republic, El Salvador, Hungary, India, Indonesia, Spain, and Vietnam.
-The USF School of Law presently has student exchange programs with the University of Luxembourg, City University of Hong Kong, and University of Deusto.
-Summer study abroad programs take place at Trinity College in Dublin and Charles University in Prague.
+Cooperation with foreign law schools began in the early 1980s in China and Ireland and has since encompassed partnerships in Argentina, Brazil, the Czech Republic, El Salvador, Hong Kong, Hungary, India, Indonesia, Luxembourg, Spain, and Vietnam.
+The USF School of Law presently has student exchange programs with the University of Luxembourg, City University of Hong Kong, China University of Political Science and Law, and Charles University in Prague.

 The Keta Taylor Colby Death Penalty Project was established in 2001 to involve law students in the interim reform, and ultimate abolition, of the death penalty in the United States.
 The project is directed by Professor Steven F. Shatz, who holds the Philip and Muriel Barnett Professorship at USF.
 The principal program of the project has been the Southern Internship Program, which sends eight to 10 law students to work with capital defense attorneys in the South each summer.
 Each student is assigned to work with an attorney on one or more cases.
 The students perform legal research, visit their clients in prison or jail, gather case-related documents, e.g., from trial attorneys' files or public sources (through trips to courts and other agencies or by means of subpoenas or public record act requests), as well as interview lay and expert witnesses and, in some cases, jurors.
 Read more about the Keta Taylor Colby Death Penalty Project here.